Nostr

-Nostr (acronym for Notes and Other Stuff Transmitted by Relays) is an open protocol for decentralized message transmission, with the intention to be able to resist internet censorship while maintaining session integrity.
-"Noster" can also be translated as "our" or "ours" from Latin.
-The protocol achieves decentralization through users publishing content associated with a cryptographic public key to various "relays", which are WebSocket servers that store and distribute an activity stream of received data from users.
-This allows the network to verify users and achieve account portability on Nostr, as users have to sign all posts using their secret key, preventing any relay from tampering with content without invalidating the signature.
+Nostr (acronym for Notes and Other Stuff Transmitted by Relays) is a decentralized communication open protocol which was built to resist internet censorship.

+Nostr can be used for social media and other applications.

 Development

 The Nostr protocol was first written in 2020 by a Brazilian open source developer known by the pseudonym "fiatjaf" as a response to perceived moderation issues on Twitter, as well as both technical and cultural disagreements with other protocols such as ActivityPub and Secure Scuttlebutt.
 In 2024, in an article reporting on the project's funding, Business Insider claimed to have identified fiatjaf, and had found two websites previously published by this person to disseminate the work of Olavo de Carvalho, a far-right conspiracy theorist.

-Nostr is an open standard, and the majority of third-party apps which utilities Nostr are free and open-source.
-Data on the Nostr protocol is stored in JSON blobs called Events, which is the only kind of object on the Nostr protocol.
+Nostr is an open standard, and the majority of third-party apps that use Nostr are free and open-source.
+Data on the Nostr protocol is stored in JSON blobs called Events, which are the only kind of object on the Nostr protocol.
 Users are identified by their public key, tagged as an "npub" key.
 Different extensions to the Nostr protocol are called Nostr Implementation Possibilities, or "NIPs".
-One of these extensions provide integration with the Lightning Network, a separate payment protocol that operates over the Bitcoin network, allowing Nostr users to send and request small payments (nicknamed "Zaps") among other users.
+One of these extensions provides integration with the Lightning Network, a separate payment protocol that operates over the Bitcoin network, allowing the sending and requesting of small payments (nicknamed "Zaps") among Nostr users.
 Other NIPs include ways to add a human-readable alias to an npub key using a well-known URI hosted on a web server, a method that is used by other protocols such ActivityPub and the AT Protocol.

 As a result of its ability to quickly and discreetly create accounts and publish posts to relays, Nostr can propagate spam much more easily if left unchecked.
-A notable example includes a case where multiple protocol bridges have been used to conduct spam waves on the Bluesky social network (itself connected to a competing protocol, the AT Protocol) by creating posts on Nostr, bridging the post to ActivityPub and bridging it again to Bluesky.
+A notable example includes a case where multiple protocol bridges have been used to conduct spam waves on the Bluesky social network (itself connected to a competing protocol, the AT Protocol) by creating posts on Nostr, bridging the posts to ActivityPub and bridging it again to Bluesky.

+Nostr has also been used to develop apps other than social media apps.
+For example, Shakespeare, an open-source AI site builder operates using Nostr as the base protocol.
+Additionally, White Noise is a private messenger app that runs over Nostr.

+In July 2026, Block announced Buzz, an open-source collaboration platform for humans and AI agents built on Nostr.